Lindsey Wilson University: Service learning

 The Lindsey Wilson Bonner Scholars Program served 24,719.25 total hours in the local community and received the 2018 Kentucky Governor's Service Award.
 Collectively, the LWC community logged more than 30,000 hours of service to the region.

-The college holds its annual Malvina Farkle Day during the fall semester.
+The university holds its annual Malvina Farkle Day during the fall semester.
 Classes are cancelled for the day in order for students to perform community service at local businesses, non-profits and schools in the local community.

-Tuition and expenses

-Tuition at Lindsey Wilson College for the 2019–2020 academic year for 12–18 credit hours is $12,540 per semester ($25,080 per year).
-There is an activity fee of $80 a semester which includes an ID card, campus activities, regular season athletic events, and Raider View.
-There is also a technology fee of $55 a semester or $110 a year, room rate of $1,710 for a double occupancy or $3,420 for a single occupancy, and $3002.50 per semester for board.
-The current president has stated that tuition can be expected to increase over the next several years.
-95% of the students at Lindsey Wilson College receive some form of financial aid.
-There are four main types of financial aid that are offered at Lindsey Wilson College: grants, loans, work study, and scholarships.

 Athletics

 The Lindsey Wilson athletic teams are called the Blue Raiders.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Mid-South Conference (MSC) since the 2000–01 academic year.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Mid-South Conference (MSC) since the 2000–01 academic year.
 The Blue Raiders previously competed in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) from 1984–85 to 1999–2000.

-Lindsey Wilson competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, swimming, tennis, track and field and wrestling; while women's sports include basketball, bowling, cross country, dance, golf, soccer, softball, swimming, tennis, track and field and volleyball; and co-ed sports include archery, cheerleading and cycling.
+Lindsey Wilson competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, swimming, tennis, track and field and wrestling; while women's sports include basketball, bowling, cross country, dance, flag football, golf, soccer, softball, swimming, tennis, track and field and volleyball; and co-ed sports include archery, cheerleading and cycling.